9 May 2017

 To my knowledge, no referendum on forced-fluoridation has ever taken place in any major Australian city.
 A look at the history of Australian referenda at the National, and State and Territory levels, which are available on the respective electoral commission websites except for Victoria’s, did not reveal any on the question of dumping fluoride pollution into public water supplies.
 Mandatory statewide forced-fluoridation has always been imposed on Australian populations by politicians, as was the case in 2008 in Queensland when Labor Premier Anna Bligh and her lackeys legislated to force fluoride waste down Queenslanders’ throats (Feeney 2012; SQ 2008), for example.
 Brisbane was the last of Australia’s major cities to fall to the polluters.
 At the next state election in 2012, Labor was handed the most severe defeat of any state government in Queensland history (Fraser 2012).
 (Anna Bligh recently became Australian Bankers’ Association CEO (ABC 2017), in keeping with her allegiance to the corporate elite.
 So much for the Australian “Labor” Party.
 Both Labor and the Liberal Party of Australia, which are Australia’s major political parties, have consistently supported illegal fluoride dumping over the decades, a practice which is highly authoritarian, and the latter organised crime syndicate is essentially the equivalent of the Republican Party in the US and the Conservative Party in the UK, despite the name.
 So much for the “Liberal” Party.)
 Later in 2012 mandatory forced-fluoridation was removed.
 As of September 2015, 26 out of 77 Queensland councils polluted some or all of their water supplies with industrial fluoride, with three having naturally heavily fluoride-contaminated water supplies, leaving 48 which had deliberately rejected forced-fluoridation, including the Mount Isa City Council, and including the Aboriginal Councils of Cherbourg, Doomadgee, Hope Vale, Lockhart River, Mapoon, Napranum, Palm Island, Pormpuraaw, Woorabinda, Wujal Wujal, and Yarrabah (Wordsworth 2015).
 Since then, four more Queensland councils have rejected the polluters in response to popular opposition, namely Gladstone Regional Council (Gellie 2016), Mackay Regional Council (O’Brien and Gordon 2016), Aurukun Shire Council (Miles 2016), which is another indigenous council covering “much of the traditional country of the Wik, Wik Way and Kugu people” (ASC 2017), and Hinchinbrook Shire Council (Rooney 2017).
 However, Brisbane and nearby areas in South East Queensland (SEQ) are still occupied.
 Of the 22 councils which currently force-fluoridate, 11 are part of the SEQ Water Grid, including Brisbane City Council.
 New South Wales is the only other Australian state in which mass fluoride poisoning decisions are made by local government (Varney 1986, 113).
 The citizens initiated referendum is not part of the Australian political system, so politicians decide when referenda are held, and on what issues.
 The decision to force-fluoridate the Australian Capital Territory in 1964 was not even made by Parliament, and was instead dictated by Doug Anthony, who was Minister for the Interior in the federal coalition government (Varney 1986, 18).
 Parliament was also not involved in the imposition of forced-fluoridation on South Australians in 1971 (Akers et al 2005, 36-37).

 History suggests that if large-scale referenda had been held prior to the introduction of forced-fluoridation in Australia, the fluoridationists would have been mostly or entirely defeated.
 There have been 44 nation-wide referenda in Australia since 1901, only eight of which have been successful.
 In Michael Gannon’s home state of Western Australia all six of the referenda held since the end of World War II have been defeated.
 In New South Wales only three of the 12 referendum questions since the end of World War II have been defeated, but the last referendum was way back in 1995.
-In Queensland there have been three referenda since World War II, two of which have failed.
-In South Australia there have been four referenda since World War II, three of which have passed.
+In Queensland there have been three referenda since World War II, two of which failed.
+In South Australia there have been four referenda since World War II, three of which passed.
 The last referendum was in 1991.
 In Tasmania there was a referendum in 1968 which passed.
 The only other referendum since World War II was in 1981.
 It was a farcical exercise in which voters were asked where they wanted a new dam for the generation of hydroelectricity to be built, but not asked whether or not they wanted such a dam at all.
 A large proportion of voters wrote “no dams” on their ballot papers instead of voting.
 In Australia the crime of forced-fluoridation was first committed in Beaconsfield, Tasmania in 1953 (Varney 1986, 7).
 In the Australian Capital Territory there have been three referenda, with the first in 1978 and the last in 1995.
 Only one resulted in no change, although the 1995 vote was an “entrenchment referendum” which just made it more difficult to change the established electoral system in future.
 There has been one referendum in the Northern Territory, which was defeated.
 No doubt the anticipation of defeat is the reason for the absence of referenda on forced-fluoridation.

 While working on this article I was sucked into the cesspit of political donations in Australia, information on which is available on the Australian Electoral Commission website.
 As with other countries, donations to political parties and candidates in Australia are essentially a form of legal bribery.
 The table above shows political donations from Wesfarmers to Australian political parties, rounded to the nearest AU$1000.
 Like Michael Gannon, Wesfarmers is a Western Australian based entity.
 It owns CSBP [PDF, 1.2 MB], which is a manufacturer of chemicals and fertilisers, including phosphate fertiliser.
 The hexafluorosilicic acid waste from its phosphate fertiliser operation in Kwinana, a suburb of Perth, is used to pollute Western Australian public water supplies to an “optimal” level (i.e. the highest level the polluters figure they can get away with).
 The figures in the table are just the tip of the iceberg, though.
 They don’t include money given by Wesfarmers to “associated entities” of the political parties, or money given by Wesfarmers under the names of its subsidiaries, which include Coles, Bunnings, Target, Kmart, and Officeworks.
 The following quotes are from a Transport Workers’ Union media release (TWU 2015).